-Topic & Guiding Question Student Objectives Missouri Learning Standards for Science 2016 Lesson 1 Sunlight, Heat, & Earth's Surface Read-Along How could you walk barefoot across hot pavement without burning your feet?
+Topic & Guiding Question Student Objectives Pennsylvania STEELS Standards for Science (2022) Lesson 1 Sunlight, Heat, & Earth's Surface Read-Along How could you walk barefoot across hot pavement without burning your feet?
 Students make observations of the pavement heating up after being warmed by the Sun.
 Then, they design a solution to build a shade structure that can reduce the warming effect of sunlight.
-K.PS3.A.1 Make observations to determine the effect of sunlight on Earth's surface.
-K.PS3.B.1 With prompting and support, use tools and materials to design and build a structure that will reduce the warming effect of sunlight on an area.
+3.2.K.C.
+Make observations to determine the effect of sunlight on Earth's surface.
+3.2.K.D.
+Use tools and materials to design and build a structure that will reduce the warming effect of sunlight on an area.
 Lesson 2 Sunlight, Warming, & Engineering How could you warm up a frozen playground?
 Students carry out an investigation to test which materials can redirect the light and heat of sunlight.
 (This lesson has students increase the warming effect of sunlight on an area.)
-K.PS3.A.1 Make observations to determine the effect of sunlight on Earth's surface.
-K.PS3.B.1 With prompting and support, use tools and materials to design and build a structure that will reduce the warming effect of sunlight on an area.
-K.ETS1.A.1 Ask questions, make observations, and gather information about a situation people want to change to define a simple problem that can be solved through the development of a new or improved object or tool.
-Lesson 3 K.ETS1.B.1 Develop a simple sketch, drawing, or physical model to illustrate how the shape of an object helps it function as needed to solve a given problem.
-Sunlight & Warmth Why does it get cold in winter?
+3.2.K.C.
+Make observations to determine the effect of sunlight on Earth's surface.
+3.2.K.D.
+Use tools and materials to design and build a structure that will reduce the warming effect of sunlight on an area.
+Lesson 3 Sunlight & Warmth Why does it get cold in winter?
 Students construct an explanation for why marshmallows melt in one car and not in another car.
 Then, they conduct a virtual investigation to determine that the warmth of the Sun is the cause of the melted marshmallows.
-K.PS3.A.1 Make observations to determine the effect of sunlight on Earth's surface.
-K.PS3.B.1 With prompting and support, use tools and materials to design and build a structure that will reduce the warming effect of sunlight on an area.
-K.ESS1.B.1 Make observations during different seasons to relate the amount of daylight to the time of year.
+3.2.K.C.
+Make observations to determine the effect of sunlight on Earth's surface.